aotushi/Front-end-notebook/note2/JavaScript DOM BOM.md

 `args1,...,argsN` [Optional]

-Additional arguments which are passed through toe function specifiedby function
+Additional arguments which are passed through to the function specified by function